Guidelines for Authors

 After acceptance, the IEP staff copy edits the article before publication.
 Normally these are minor stylistic changes that are intended not to affect the article’s content.
 Unlike the case with journal articles, the author is not sent proofs.
 Instead, the changes are made, and the article is provisionally posted in the Encyclopedia; then in the early days of the publication (before Google and other search engines re-index the IEP site to include our new articles), the author is notified and encouraged to read the article and request changes.
 If an author wishes to see the final version before publication, it is the author’s responsibility to request this.

-After your article is published, feel free to come back in later weeks or years and request further changes, including changes of content.
+After your article is published, feel free to come back and request further changes, including changes of content.
 You may make any minor content changes you wish.
-Major changes in content should be approved by the area editor.
+Major changes in content should be approved by the subject area editor.
 Examples of major changes would be the elimination of a section and its subheading in the table of contents, or the addition of a lengthy discussion of a new topic, or a reorganization that requires addition or deletion of a heading or subheading in the table of contents.
 A minor change is one that improves the presentation of a point and that does not involve the alteration or removal of a heading or subheading.